Utility Cloud Glossary

 An individual work order in a series of reoccurring work orders.

 A setting when configuring the action of a trigger on an asset class or workflow.
-If an action is defined as one-shot then the trigger will fire on the first save that a condition is met instead of every save where that condition is met.
+If an action is defined as a one-shot then the trigger will fire on the first save that a condition is met instead of every save where that condition is met.

 An account configured to be the parent of another account.
 When editing an account, you can associate any other account with that account as its parent.
 Once configured, all child accounts of a parent account will show in a hierarchical view on the Account Details of the parent account.
 See: Child Account.